-I am excited to have Annie Tinker on today’s episode as we work together as coaches is in my Knocked-Up Fitness pregnancy membership.
-Today, we share our experiences with over exercising and how that affected our bodies.
+I am excited to have Annie Tinker on the podcast as we work together as coaches in our Prenatal + Core Rehab Membership.
+In this episode, we share our experiences with over exercising and how that affected our bodies.
 We also dive into how nutrition can change the way you feel as she lets us in on a few of her health hacks.

 Annie’s Healthy Hacks

 Annie likes to add a ¼ tablespoon in her coffee.
 Turmeric works as an anti-inflammatory, antioxidant, it boosts brain function and improves circulation.

 Adding these into your mid-day routine will help you step away from the coffee pot!
 Also, take before you go to bed to help you sleep better throughout the night.